 When attending conferences, especially large ones like ISTE, you have your plan of attack laid out (for the most part).
 You know the people you want to see, hangout with or the keynotes that will be featured.
 You have downloaded the conference app or schedule and tallied out the daily sessions you’ll attend.
 You even hope to make your way to the vendors’ or exhibitors’ hall in hopes of some highlighters, sharpies, pens, buttons, stickers, post-its, swag or cool giveaways.
 The thing you hate most is the salesman trying to sell you a presentation or product knowing good and well you have no purchasing power.
 When in buildings and conferences with teachers then….think like a teacher.

-Before arriving in Chicago, I was made aware of a launch that would take place and was asked to be an influencer and find some educators that would not be yes men but would certainly assist with the launch and have dynamic discourse with educators alike.
+Before arriving in Chicago, I was made aware of a launch that would take place and was hired by World Changing along with some other educators to assist with the launch and have dynamic discourse with educators alike.
 We were never asked to market or sell a product, collect teacher’s names but simply have a conversation about how to help younger learners develop some life skills that ultimately would impact the greater community.